GSA/sam-design-system-site/CONTRIBUTING.md

 <h2 id="prioritization">Prioritization of Issues</h2>

-We would like to avoid accumulating technical, we would like to build technical credit.
+We would like to avoid accumulating technical debt; instead, we would like to build technical credit.
 Therefore, we have established an overarching prioritization strategy.

 When you consider taking on an issue, consider the following, in turn: